 Among all of the daguerreotypes produced before the advent of the wet-plate swept it aside, it is rare to see pictures of animals.
 Slezner’s portrait of his dog stands out as a tribute to his attaining an unusual facility in his medium.

-No doubt obedient, Ulla the dog has not moved a muscle during the long exposure, which, even if by 1860 Slezner was achieving high speeds with his lens and by pimping the daguerreotype process, would have still run into tens of seconds.
-It is quite a feat; only the slightest movement around the collar and end of the nose, due to a dog’s fast breathing, can be discerned.
+No doubt obedient, Ulla the dog has nary a muscle during the long exposure, which, even if by 1860 Slezner was achieving high speeds with his lens and by pimping the daguerreotype process, would have still run into tens of seconds.
+It is quite a feat; a faint double image of snout and then only the slightest movement around the collar and end of the nose, due to a dog’s rapid breathing, can be discerned.

 Poses that are apparently quite spontaneous can be found amongst the portraits.
 Here is Anna Henriette Stelzner, who was the best friend of Selzner’s first wife Caroline, whom he divorced.
 Here she is embraced by another friend in a pose unusual for its candour and intimacy.